nawarmohra/TechStore-N/README.md

 	User class is created for login system.
 We used hard-coded username and password for time being.
 #### loginForm:
 	(username == "Mohsin" && pass == "root")
-### Update:
-	Update class performs all the operations when we delete item from cart e.g it updates the total amount and minus item 	from the cart.
 ##### Fetch API:
 	Fetch Api is a one of the method to fetch resources from DB.There were other possible ways e.g JQuery and Axios to 	perform fetching task.
 ## Difficulties to develop the Project: